dbos-inc/dbos-docs/docs/typescript/tutorials/workflow-communication-tutorial.md

 #### Reliability Guarantees

-All events are persisted to the database and are immutable, so once an event it set, it is guaranteed to always be retrievable.
+All events are persisted to the database durably, so once an event it set, it is guaranteed to always be retrievable.

 ### Messages API
 This API allows operations to send messages to a specific [workflow identity](./workflow-tutorial#workflow-identity).